acend/terraform-training/content/en/docs/04/4-config-files.md

 ## Step 1: Define variable and output

-Create a new file named `variable.tf` and paste the following content:
+Create a new file named `variables.tf` and add the following content:
 ```terraform
 variable "environment" {}
 ```

-Create a new file named `variable.tf` and paste the following content:
+Create a new file named `variables.tf` and add the following content:
 ```terraform
 output "current_env" {
   value = var.environment
 }
 ```

-Create a new file named `main.tf` and paste the following content:
+Create a new file named `main.tf` and add the following content:

 ```terraform
 terraform {